 · physical conditions of the sand in the offshore borrow sites

 · biological conditions of the nearshore reef and intertidal zone

 These studies will determine a baseline that will be utilized by the cities and resource agencies to track any physical or biological changes seen over the life of the Project.
 Project construction is slated to begin in 2023.

 SCOUP is part of a regional sediment management plan intended to streamline beach nourishment projects.
 The standardized permitting process facilitates the use of available sand from construction sites and other opportunistic sources.
 The program includes stringent environmental regulations to ensure that the sand sources are compatible with receiver sites.
 The timing and location of sand placement are also strictly controlled to reduce any negative impacts on coastal habitats and recreation.
 For more information on SCOUP visit SANDAG's Website.

 The City of Encinitas has used beach nourishment for many years as a method of building coastal resilience.
-As of summer 2021, there are three potential SCOUP project locations at local beaches, the largest of which involves removing the remaining sand associated with the San Elijo Lagoon Restoration Project and placing the sand at Moonlight Beach.
+As of summer 2022, there are three potential SCOUP project locations at local beaches.

 Cardiff Beach Living Shoreline Project – Dune Restoration Project